Once again, I planned to keep better track of my progress.

 My hope was restored, despite the fact that I couldn't control my landings and my left heel was sore for the following few days.
 Although I realized that most of the power had come from my right leg, I started to wonder if maybe I’d been too hard on myself.
 I’ve always been the type of person to strive for perfection, and this definitely limits me.
 Sometimes I don’t even try things if I don’t already know I’ll be able to do it correctly the first time.

 My achilles tendon and calf will never be the same.
 I’ll probably never be as good of a dancer as I once was, but maybe my dance career doesn’t have to end completely.
 Recently I’ve started practicing some of the easier national dances, and although I still can’t stop my left heel from dropping down to the floor, I can still do a lot of other things quite nicely.
 I can turn out and point my feet, even if my left-sided hops don’t quite make the cut.

 I’m not saying I’m back, but I’m trying.

 Thanks to everyone who has followed along with me throughout this lengthy process.
 And thanks especially to my family and my dance teachers who have continued hoping even when I haven't.

 This will be my last Achilles Blog post.
 I'm going to keep it online, but if you have any questions please feel free to email me.
-You can use one of the email forms either on this page or in my About section.
+You can use the email form on my Contact page.
 I'd love to hear from you.